|

 Another view of Pennsylvania Railroad GG-1 4903.

-Pullman Sleeping Car Glengyle built in 1918 once provided 1st Class accommodations for family and dignitaries on Franklin Roosevelt's Funeral train in 1945.
+Pullman sleeping car "Glengyle" built in 1918 which once provided first class accommodations for family and dignitaries on Franklin Roosevelt's funeral train in 1945.

 Another view of Dallas Union Terminal Company 0-6-0 7.

-I have now walked all the way around the Museum of the American Railroad and went back to the car to get out of the cold and wind.
-Right before 10:00 AM two workers of this museum showed up and went inside.
-About ten minutes later after I called out about being here to write a story did they open the museum.
+As I had walked all the way around the Museum of the American Railroad, I returned to the car to get out of the cold and wind.
+Just before 10:00 AM, two museum workers arrived and went inside.
+About ten minutes later, I called about being here to write a story and they opened the museum.
 We checked in and after looking at the indoor exhibits, Chris Parker and I started to look outside.
-Mr. Jeff Phelps then came out to guide us around the museum and answer any questions that we would have.
-You pass through the station building to get access to the exhibits inside the museum's ground.
+Mr. Jeff Phelps then came out to guide us around the museum and answer any questions that we had.
+One passes through the station building to get access to the exhibits inside the museum's grounds.

 Santa Fe Railway M-160.